Main Line Ma’s New Business, New Baby And New IG

 Leah Davey followed her dream … and her dream followed her right back.
-Now, Main Line Ma is one of the region’s most influential (and fun) Instagram communities.
+After making Main Line Ma one of the region’s most influential (and fun) Instagram communities, Davey is turning the page and opening a new chapter.

 by Melissa Jacobs

-Davey’s Main Line Ma publishes weekly round-ups of fun, local, family-friendly activities on the Main Line and in Montgomery, Chester and Delaware Counties.
-Davey creates the colorful content, curating her top picks from hundreds of options.
+Main Line Ma is one of the region’s most influential (and fun) Instagram communities, filled with roundups about kid-friendly activities in the Philadelphia suburbs.
+The woman behind the Instagram account is Leah Davey, who creates the colorful content by curating her top picks from hundreds of options.
 “I try to get a range of activity types in a variety of areas in our region,” she said.

 The name Main Line Ma has special meaning.
 Her mother is the original Main Line Ma; it was her email address when Davey was growing up.
-At the time, Davey lived in Berwyn with her family.
-Now, Davey lives in Media with her husband Josh and their daughter.
-But she loves the name Main Line Ma and decided to use it for the Instagram community she created.
 “Now, Main Line Ma refers to all of us,” Davey said.
 “We are all Main Line Ma.”

 As Main Line Ma grew, Davey found herself more drawn to the Instagram work than her day job as an elementary school teacher.
 “I love teaching, but it started to become incredibly stressful and that stress was manifesting as physical symptoms likes headaches and back pain,” Davey said.